Moving Articles

 Choosing a Phone Service Provider

-Telephones have changed drastically over the last two decades.
-In the past, landlines were necessities for any home; however, now, there are viable alternatives, such as cell phones and computers.
-If you are moving, you will have to decide whether you want a phone line in your new home or if you would prefer to ride the technology wave.
+In the past, landlines were necessities for any home.
+However, now there are viable alternatives, such as cell phones and computers.
+If you’re moving, you will have to decide whether you even want a landline.

 However, first things first, if you currently have a phone line, you will need to do something about it before you move.

-Keeping the same number - if you want to keep the same phone number, you will need to find a new service provider and ask them to transfer your telephone number to their services.
-This is an easy process, but you need to still have your current phone number when you make the request, so wait to cancel your old service until this transfer process is complete.
+• Keeping the same number – if you want to keep the same phone number, you will need to find a new service provider and ask them to transfer your telephone number to their services.
+You will need to still have that phone number when you make the request, so wait to cancel your old service until the transfer process is complete.

 Finding A New Phone Service